 The basic opening bids are an opening in 1 of a suit, an opening No Trump, the weak-two openings, and the forcing strong-two bids.

 Opener is the first player to make a bid other than 'Pass'.

 You should always try to open the bidding at the 1-level if you have 12+ HCP.

 Remember you have a 26% probability to hold between 12 and 20 HCP with any distribution.
 Many 'natural' systems advise to open with 12 HCP or 14 points DH.
-Some versions of the 5-card major system include a range 12-23 DH, to take into consideration that the distribution 4-4-4 plus a singleton is difficult to bid from a 2♣ opening since it usually requires a 5- or 6-card suit.
+Some versions of the 5-card major system include a range 12-23 DH, to take into consideration that the distribution 4-4-4-1 (a singleton) is difficult to bid from a 2♣ opening since it usually requires a 5- or 6-card suit.

 Counting losing tricks helps you decide about 'boarder line' hands.
 Some players will open if they have 2½ quick tricks and a good suit.
 Sometimes it might be better to pass if the likely response of your Partner will make your next bid awkward, e.g. your Partner bids your singleton and you have no place to go.
 Some 'boarder line' hands are better described by not opening and waiting to make an overcall later in the bidding.
 One border line hand is 12 HCP with a distribution 4-3-3-3, which many players will consider 'weak' and downgrade to an initial Pass.
 On the other hand, sometimes it is safer to open a vulnerable 1-level bid rather than making an overcall later in the bidding, e.g. partnerships can compete better for a partial score and also pass if needed.
 If players have an easy rebid they should always try to open.